 Some people have raised the idea of Amiri Rekha or an upper limit on individual wealth or property.
 We believe such an idea violates the basic liberty and rights of each Indian.
 If wealth is properly earned, there can be no restriction or limitation on enjoyment of such earned wealth.
 The government is obliged to protect it, as it is obliged to protect any other form of property.
 It should, however, be possible to tax such wealth through modestly progressive taxation.

-Don’t criminalise sexual orientation

-We object to Section 377 of the Indian Penal Code which criminalises homosexuality.
-This is not proven to have hereditary or biological origins, and is therefore not a matter of personal choice.
-We will abolish this ‘crime’.
-The application of Section 377 will be restricted only to non-consensual gay sex.

-Jobs created by free people, not by the government
+Jobs created by the people, not by the government

 We want an open economy that provides quality jobs and high living standards across the nation.
 Achieving these goals in a competitive global marketplace means we must have on-going economic reform.
 We for jobs and prosperity are created by the government being an enabler and facilitator, not directly a job creator, by: